mbrg/mbgsec/_posts/2024-05-05-power-platform-dlp-bypass-via-copy-and-paste.md

 This is a fundamental design flaw.
 Power Platform DLP applied only to applications and automation that use a blocked connection.
 The connections themselves are simply not in scope.

 The fix Microsoft put in place in Nov 2023 – the one I waited for to release these highly sophisticated details – was to prevent the creation of connections blocked by DLP.
-There are two major things wrong with that fix.
+There are two major things missing in that fix.

 First and foremost, it leaves existing customers vulnerable because existing connections still bypass DLP.
 You can exploit this issue today just as well as you could exploit it before my disclosure.